pkuehne/swearjar/README.md

-# Readme.md
+# SwearJar

-> Dislike curses?
-Get a swear jar
+> Don't like curses?
+Get a swear jar!

 SwearJar is a C++ library that wraps ncurses and provides extensible widgets to build great-looking [TUIs][tui].